-In addition to presenting risk premia and size premia for 25 sizeranked portfolios using the traditional "market capitalization" measure, the Duff & Phelps Risk Premium Report also considers 7 other measures of company size, including book value of equity, 5-year average net income, market value of invested capital (MVIC), total assets, 5-year average EBITDA, sales, and number of employees.
+In addition to presenting risk premia and size premia for 25 size-ranked portfolios using the traditional "market capitalization" measure, the Duff & Phelps Risk Premium Report also considers 7 additional measures of company size, including book value of equity, 5-year average net income, market value of invested capital (MVIC), total assets, 5-year average EBITDA, sales, and number of employees.

-The inverse relationship between size and historical rates of return, regardless of how size is measured, is demonstrated in Graph 3, (see page 26).
-It is clear that over the period that the 2012 Report is calculated (1963-2011), the average annual return of portfolios sorted by each of the eight size measures tends to increase as "size" decreases.
-Evidence suggests that a size effect also exists over more recent time periods for the eight size measures examined in the Duff & Phelps Report.
+The inverse relationship between size and historical rates of return, regardless of how size is measured, is demonstrated in Graph 4, (see page 25).
+It is clear that over the period that the 2013 Report is calculated (1963-2012), the average annual return of portfolios sorted by each of the eight size measures tends to increase as "size" decreases.
+Evidence suggests that a size effect also exists over more recent time periods for the eight size measures examined in the Risk Premium Report.

-This concept is illustrated in Graphs 14(a) through 14(f) on the following page.
-As previously discussed, beta does not explain all of the return of smaller companies, and the size premium represents the difference in historical excess returns (i.e. what "actually happened"), and the excess returns predicted by CAPM.98
+This concept is illustrated in Graphs 15(a) through 15(f) on the following page.
+As previously discussed, beta does not explain all of the return of smaller companies, and the size premium represents the difference in historical excess returns (i.e. what "actually happened"), and the excess returns predicted by CAPM.81

-In Graphs 14(a) through 14(f), the security market line (SML) represents what a basic CAPM (i.e., a CAPM with no size adjustment) would predict.99 In the three graphs on the left hand side, 14(a), 14(b), and 14(c), a scatter-plot of the average annual return and betas of the 25 portfolios sorted by market capitalization overlay the SML over the time horizons 1963-2011, 1980-2011, and 1990-2011.^{100,101}
+In Graphs 15(a) through 15(f), the security market line (SML) represents what a basic CAPM (i.e., a CAPM with no size adjustment) would predict.82 In the three graphs on the left hand side, 15(a), 15(b), and 15(c), a scatter-plot of the average annual return and betas of the 25 portfolios sorted by market capitalization overlay the SML over the time horizons 1963-2012, 1980-2012, and 1990-2012.^{83,84}

-In the three graphs on the right hand side, 14(d), 14(e), and 14(f), a scatter-plot of the average annual return and betas of the 25 portfolios sorted by 5-year average net income overlay the SML, also over the time horizons 1963-2011, 1980-2011, and 1990-2011.^{102,103}
+In the three graphs on the right hand side, 15(d), 15(e), and 15(f), a scatter-plot of the average annual return and betas of the 25 portfolios sorted by 5-year average net income overlay the SML, also over the time horizons 1963-2012, 1980-2012, and 1990-2012.^{85,86}

 For the given level of risk (as implied by beta), one would expect each of the data points to fall neatly upon the SML - this is where CAPM says they should be - but they do not.
 The portfolios' actual average returns tend to lie above the SML.
-The distance above the SML (i.e., the difference between what "actually happened" and what CAPM predicted) is the size premium.
+The distance above the SML (i.e., the difference between what "actually happened" and what CAPM predicted) is the assumed size premium.

-Graphs 14(a) through Graph 14(f) suggest a size effect size over both the longest time horizon examined (1963-2011, which is the period over which the 2012 Report is calculated), and the shorter time horizons examined (1980-2011 and 1990-2011).
+Graphs 15(a) through Graph 15(f) suggest a size effect size over both the longest time horizon examined (1963-2012, which is the period over which the 2013 Report is calculated), and the shorter time horizons examined (1980-2012 and 1990-2012).
 Also note that Portfolio 25, which is comprised of the smallest companies, is furthest above the SML in each of the graphs, implying the largest size premium for that portfolio.
 This is consistent with an inverse relationship between return and size (i.e., as size decreases, return tends to increase).
-For example, the average smoothed size premium for all eight size measures in the 2012 Report ranges from an average of 0.44 percent for Portfolio 1 (comprised of the largest companies) to 6.85 percent for Portfolio 25 (comprised of the smallest companies).
+For example, the average smoothed size premium for all eight size measures in the 2013 Report ranges from an average of 0.42 percent for Portfolio 1 (comprised of the largest companies) to 6.73 percent for Portfolio 25 (comprised of the smallest companies).